Agoric/documentation/main/zoe/guide/contracts/README.md

 - [Barter Exchange](./barter-exchange.md) - An exchange with an order book that allows all kinds of goods to be offered for explicit barter swaps.
-- [Call Spread](./callSpread.md) - Creates a pair of fully collateralized call spread options, which are packaged as ERTP assets so they can be used as assets in other contracts.
+- [Call Spread](./callSpread.md) - Creates a pair of fully collateralized call spread options.
+They are ERTP assets and can be used as such in other contracts.
 - [Covered Call](./covered-call.md) - This type of contract oversees the sale and execution of a call option.
 - [Multipool Autoswap](./multipoolAutoswap.md) - An automated market maker implementing